Couchiching Health at Home Program

 Respite*

-• Provide temporary relief for primary caregiver in the home, for up to three consecutive hours.
+• Provide temporary relief for primary caregiver in the home, for up to two consecutive hours once per week.

-*Denotes care that may be provided by varied disciplines, including PSW or Therapy providers.
+*Denotes care that may be provided by varied disciplines, including PSW, Nursing or Therapy Providers.

 Nursing Services

-• Full nursing services including health assessments, medication and treatment administration, wound dressing care and changes, CVAD maintenance, catheter care, enteral feeding, IV therapy, vaccine injection.
+• Full nursing services including health assessments, medication and treatment administration, wound dressing care and changes, CVAD maintenance, catheter care.

 Therapies